-would relate to the establishment, membership and operation of a stakeholder committee to advise and make recommendations to AEMO on the development and operation of retail market procedures.
+To address the concern of industry to preserve certainty of involvement in, and influence over, the process of making B2B procedures, AEMO's supplementary submission suggested the retention of some key requirements in the rules.
+These would relate to the establishment, membership and operation of a stakeholder committee to advise and make recommendations to AEMO on the development and operation of retail market procedures.23

 Further, the supplementary submission proposed that AEMO would be prohibited from making B2B procedures except on the recommendation of the stakeholder committee.
-By contrast, AEMO would not be required to follow recommendations of the committee in respect of non-B2B procedures, although it would be required to consider them.
+By contrast, AEMO would not be required to follow recommendations of the committee in respect of non-B2B procedures, although it would be required to consider them.24

 AEMO would be able to refer a B2B recommendation back to the committee for reconsideration on broader grounds than those specified for objecting to a recommendation under the current rules.
-According to the rule proponent, this outcome is considered to be less intrusive on the fiduciary responsibilities of the AEMO Board.
+According to the rule proponent, this outcome would be less intrusive on the fiduciary responsibilities of the AEMO Board.25